 Maximizing Business Insights with Retrieval Augmented Generation

+In 2023, Generative AI applications like ChatGPT resonated through professional circles as well as the public like it had already won the competition for the buzzword of the year.
+There is almost unanimous consent that Gen AI potentially opens up a plethora of business opportunities.
 However, it’s important to note that Gen AI has been known to exhibit highly realistic hallucinated data in its responses when it is not accompanied by factual context.
 Integration with existing enterprise data can mitigate these hallucinations by providing the necessary context for factual question answering.

+Artificial Intelligence (AI) is the current growth engine within the software industry.
+The example of Microsoft’s 2023 third quarter statistics illustrates this fact perfectly: its cloud computing division, where most of the AI-business takes place, reported a 3 percentage point boost to its cloud business, with 19 percent increase in revenue compared to the same period in the prior year, which amounts to a total revenue of USD 24.26 billion in Q3.
 This is factual proof of the trend to try solving almost any problem by employing AI, a notion easily gained when looking at the business news headlines of nearly every day in 2023.
 Most of the space is taken up by applications categorized as generative AI (Gen AI), with ChatGPT as the prime example.
 Gen AI models learn the patterns and structure from an immense volume of data they have been exposed to.
+As a result, Gen AI models excel in offering coherent and nuanced responses, enabling them to generate new text, images, or even films, based on learned patterns.
+However, this extensive training also makes it susceptible to instances of hallucinations when asked to answer factual questions.

 Can Gen AI do it all?